agh4m/PI-signing-cli/README.md

 > Cannot compile the project

 Make sure you have the Autentication.Gov SDK installed and a suitable C++ compiler installed in your system.
 On Linux systems, this should be gcc, on windows it should be MSVC.
-Visual Studio might be needed.
+Visual Studio might also be needed.

-On Windows some configuration might be needed, as the SDK is not installed in a path that is automatically detected by the MSVC.
+On Windows some aditional configuration might be required, as the SDK is not installed in a path that is automatically detected by MSVC.

 > Cannot detect card readers